Unicode in mail attachement file name

 Wt::Mail::Message documentation states "Recipient names, names, and body text may contain unicode text.".
 I suppose file names cannot yet contain unicode characters.

 Can Wt developers tell whether it's a frozen feature, or if it may change in the future ?

-Updated by Roel Standaert over 3 years ago
+Updated by Roel Standaert about 4 years ago

 It looks like we're currently just adding the filename as is, using: